-Actually, the rock in upper Goddard canyon is a granodiorite, not true granite.
+Actually, the rock in upper Goddard Creek Canyon is a granodiorite, not true granite.
 (Mount Reinstein is composed of the same granodiorite.)
 Granodiorite contains more plagioclase than feldspar, and often has a darker appearance than true granite.

 Climbing up to the Ionian Basin, you will once again pass through metarhyolite tuff, metadacite and metarhyolite before encountering Goddard granite.